-The Board has an Audit Committee, comprised of all of the Trustees.
-The Committee makes recommendations to the Board of Trustees with respect to the engagement of the Fund's independent registered public accounting firm, approves all auditing and other services provided to the Fund by its independent registered public accounting firm, and reviews with the independent registered public accounting firm the plan and results of the audit engagement and matters having a material effect on the Fund's financial operations.
-During the fiscal year ended January 31, 2023, the Audit Committee held 5 meetings.
-The Board has designated James R. Wolford as the Fund's "audit committee financial expert," as defined in Form N-CSR under the 1940 Act, based on the Board's review of his qualifications.
+The Board has an Audit Committee, comprised of all the Trustees.
+The Committee makes recommendations to the Board with respect to the engagement of the Fund's independent registered public accounting firm, approves all auditing and other services provided to the Fund by its independent registered public accounting firm the plan and results of the audit engagement and matters having a material effect on the Fund's financial operations.
+During the fiscal year ended May 31, 2024, the Audit Committee held 5 meetings.
+The Board has designated James R. Wolford as the Fund's "audit committee financial expert," as defined in Form N- CSR under the 1940 Act, based on the Board's review of his qualifications.

 The Board has an Investment Committee, comprised of all of the Trustees.
-The Committee monitors on an ongoing basis the investment operations of the Fund, including matters such as the Fund's adherence to its investment mandates, historical performance of the Adviser, changes in investment processes and personnel, appropriate benchmarks, and proposed changes in investment objective and strategies.
+The Committee monitors on an ongoing basis the investment operations of the Fund, including matters such as the Fund's adherence to its investment mandates, historical performance of the Adviser and the Sub-Adviser, as applicable, changes in investment processes and personnel, appropriate benchmarks, and proposed changes in investment objectives and strategies.
 The Committee also reviews any changes in the Fund's sub-advisers proposed by the Adviser, including hiring of any sub-advisers and termination of any sub-advisers, and makes such recommendations to the Board regarding the proposed changes as it deems appropriate.
-During the fiscal year ended January 31, 2023, the Investment Committee held 4 meetings.
+During the fiscal year ended May 31, 2024, the Investment Committee held 4 meetings.

-The Board has a Nominating and Governance Committee, comprised of all of the Trustees.
-The Committee periodically reviews such issues as the Board's composition, responsibilities, committees and other relevant issues, and recommends any appropriate changes to the Board of Trustees.
-During the fiscal year ended January 31, 2023, the Nominating and Governance Committee held 3 meetings.
+The Board has a Nominating and Governance Committee, comprised of all the Trustees.
+The Committee periodically reviews such issues as the Board's composition, responsibilities, committees and other relevant issues, and recommends any appropriate changes to the Board.
+During the fiscal year ended May 31, 2024, the Nominating and Governance Committee held 1 meeting.

-The Board has adopted the following procedures by which shareholders may recommend nominees to the Board of Trustees.
+The Board has adopted the following procedures by which shareholders may recommend nominees to the Board.
 While the Nominating and Governance Committee normally is able to identify from its own resources an ample number of qualified candidates, it will consider shareholder suggestions of persons to be considered as nominees to fill future vacancies on the Board, so long as the shareholder or shareholder group submitting a proposed nominee beneficially owns more than 5% of the Fund's voting shares and has held such shares continuously for two years, and is not an adverse holder (i.e., the shareholder or shareholder group has acquired such shares in the ordinary course of business and not with the purpose nor with the effect of changing or influencing the control of the Fund).
 No eligible shareholder or shareholder group may submit more than one independent Board member nominee each year.
-Such suggestions must be sent in writing to the Fund's Secretary, and must be accompanied by the shareholder's contact information, the nominee's contact information and number of Fund shares owned by the nominee, all information regarding the nominee that would be required to be disclosed in solicitations of proxies for elections of directors required under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and a notarized letter from the nominee stating his or her intention to serve as a nominee and be named in the Fund's proxy statement, if so designated by the Nominating and Governance Committee and the Board of Trustees.
+Such suggestions must be sent in writing to the Fund's Secretary, and must be accompanied by the shareholder's contact information, the nominee's contact information and number of fund shares owned by the nominee, all information regarding the nominee that would be required to be disclosed in solicitations of proxies for elections of directors required under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and a notarized letter from the nominee stating his or her intention to serve as a nominee and be named in the Fund's proxy statement, if so designated by the Nominating and Governance Committee and the Board.